 1.3.
 This Data Protection Policy (DPP) has been prepared to demonstrate how we are meeting the requirements of the General Data Protection Regulations (GDPR) in our routine communications and practice with contacts and clients.

-- E-Newsletters to the PCF contact list
+- E-Newsletters to the Marine Energy Wales mailing list.

-- Accounting and financial dealings with clients purchasing our services
+- Accounting and financial dealings with clients purchasing our services.

-- Routine, day to day office activities and archive office procedures, contacts and clients
+- Routine, day to day office activities and archive office procedures, contacts and clients.

 These sections are described in more detail below.